 “Harley Cross, as Dan, has managed to tap into a gold mine of talent.
 He’s all ticks, stutters, gleaming eyes, and mood swings, thoroughly convincing as a juvenile psychotic, while at the same time imbuing his character with terrible inner sadness and confusion.

-It’s rare to see a young actor come across so convincingly in such a deep and powerful role, but Cross is a master of the game here, and Dan Love is as believable as a gunshot in the night. “(link to the original review of Marc Savlov)
+It’s rare to see a young actor come across so convincingly in such a profound and decisive role, but Cross is a master of the game here, and Dan Love is as believable as a gunshot in the night. “(link to the original review of Marc Savlov)

-For some reason, Dan changes totally when he is around the war veteran – he seems a bit nervous which I guess its normal since in the absence of his father he takes the man like a male role model.
-Their friendship seems a bit odd at times as Dan seems to order the man around – asking him to get some food and beverage for him and his brothers.
-This scene was indeed quite odd – even if younger people are often known for such demands.
-The thing is that the war veteran has some physiological issues himself and after firing at the girl’s dorm with his gun he gets arrested and taken away.
-For the boy this arrest is chocking as he loses his friend – and role model.
-That shock influences the boy’s already unstable mentality and during the night a boy from his dorm sees the traumatized Dan- sitting on floor, blabbering…
+For some reason, Dan changes totally when he is around the war veteran – he looks a bit nervous, which I guess is normal since, in the absence of his father, he takes the man like a male role model.
+Their friendship seems odd as Dan seems to order the man around – asking him to get some food and beverage for him and his brothers.
+This scene was quite bizarre – even if younger people are often known for such demands.
+The thing is that the war veteran has some physiological issues himself, and after firing at the girl’s dorm with his gun, he gets arrested and taken away.
+For the boy, this arrest is shocking as he loses his friend – and role model.
+That shock influences the boy’s already unstable mentality, and during the night, a boy from his dorm sees the traumatized Dan- sitting on the floor, blabbering…

-Juan Jose Campanella – the Argentinian director of El Niño Que Gritó Puta crated a real masterpiece.
-I highly recommend this coming of age films despite its dark overtones as it offers insightful and powerful emotional journey through a troubled teen’s life.
+Juan Jose Campanella – the Argentinian director of El Niño Que Gritó Puta crated a real masterpiece.He was able to produce an emotionally charged picture that was characterized by authenticity and realism, as well as a succinct and practical mise-en-scene.
+Despite its dark overtones, I highly recommend this coming-of-age film as it offers an insightful and powerfully emotional journey through a troubled teen’s life.